raptorjs-legacy/samples/ui-components/README.md

 RaptorJS Sample: UI Components
 ==============================

-This guide will describe a recipe for building UI components that are independently testable and can be rendered on the server or in the browser.
+This sample application demonstrates a recipe for building UI components that are independently testable and can be rendered on the server or in the browser.

 For this guide, the following technologies will be used: